 PLACES TO GOLF

-- Inside the Omni Rancho Las Palmas Resort, to play on the golf course at Rancho Las Palmas Country Club requires membership, but if you like your bogey with a side of palm trees, lakes, rolling terrain and views of the San Jacinto Mountains, you’ll want to sign up before you visit Palm Springs.
+32. The golf course at Rancho Las Palmas Country Club requires membership, but if you like your bogey with a side of palm trees, lakes, rolling terrain and views of the San Jacinto Mountains, you’ll want to sign up.
 These three 9-hole courses were designed by the best in the business.
 Call for tee times and get there early to enjoy a breakfast of Brioche French Toast or Tofu Scramble at the club’s onsite restaurant, BluEmber.

-- If you’re booked to stay at AvantStay’s Fowler rental in Coachella Valley, golf is just beyond this vibrant home.
+33. If you’re booked to stay at AvantStay’s Fowler rental in Coachella Valley, golf is just beyond this vibrant home.
 In fact, it overlooks the famous Nicklaus Tournament Golf Course and Santa Rosa mountains.
-You don’t have to be a member to play golf on this 2,000-acre golf and lifestyle community in La Quinta, and you might even spot a few high profile celebrities, PGA TOUR Pros, and quite possibly a president, since many have enjoyed this golf course with 109 holes of championship golf on six legendary courses.
+You don’t have to be a member to play golf on this 2,000-acre golf and lifestyle community in La Quinta, and you might even spot a few high profile celebrities, PGA tour pros, and quite possibly a president, since many have enjoyed this golf course with 109 holes of championship golf on six legendary courses.

-If you’re in need of an exciting getaway in a beautiful, spirited city, Palm Springs might be the perfect vacation spot for you.
-From highly anticipated events like Coachella and the Stagecoach Festival, to breathtaking gardens and elaborate estates, to local, authentic eateries and shopping centers, this place is sure to introduce you to things you never thought possible.
+If you’re in need of an exciting getaway in a warm, spirited city, Palm Springs is the perfect vacation spot for you.
+From highly anticipated events like Coachella & the Stagecoach Festival to breathtaking gardens and sprawling golf courses, this place is sure to introduce you to something new.
 See for yourself by booking with one of AvantStay’s Palm Spring properties.